01 of 09

 Stroll Through Rome, Exploring the Piazzas

-Some of my family's best memories of Rome are of night-time walks from the Trevi Fountain to the Pantheon to the Piazza Navone or the Campo di Fiore...
-The streets are alive at night and full of families with strollers and kids of all ages, the temperature in summer is lovely, the sidewalk restaurants are bustling, the visitor's eyes are constantly delighted by beautiful statues and architecture at every turn...
+You can make great memories of Rome with night-time walks from the Trevi Fountain to the Pantheon to the Piazza Navone or the Campo di Fiore.
+The streets are alive at night and full of families with strollers and kids of all ages, the temperature in summer is lovely, the sidewalk restaurants are bustling, visitor's eyes are constantly delighted by beautiful statues and architecture at every turn...

 The Spanish Steps and Fun in the Borghese Gardens